finos/common-domain-model/documentation/source/documentation.rst

 * Margin calculation
 * Regulatory reporting (although covered in a different documentation section).

-Generally, a process is in-scope when it is already covered in ISDA Documentation or other technical documents.

 For an up-to-date list of the process model coverage, please refer to the `function coverage matrix`_ (coming soon).

 Granularity
 """""""""""

 **It is important for implementors of the CDM to understand what the model does and does not specify** regarding the above list of post-trade lifecycle processes.
-Unspecified parts of a process represent functionality that firms are expected to implement, either internally or through vendors or utilities.

-The CDM process model leverages the *function* component of the Rosetta DSL, as detailed in the `Function Component Section`_ of the documentation.
-A function takes a set of input values and applies some logical instructions to return an output, both of which may be CDM objects (or basic types).
-The granularity of a process can be defined by the granularity to which the output's attributes are being specified in the function, using logic based on the inputs.
-Attributes without any definition in the process will need to be built by the implementor.
+The CDM process model leverages the *function* component of the Rosetta DSL.
+As detailed in the `Function Component Section`_ of the documentation, a function takes a set of input values and applies some logical instructions to return an output, both of which may be CDM objects or basic types.
+While a function specifies at minimum its inputs and output, its logic may be *fully defined* or only *partially defined* depending on how much of the output's attribute values it builds.
+Unspecified parts of a process represent functionality that firms are expected to implement, either internally or through third-parties such as utilities.

-It is not always possible or desirable to specify processes to minute detail.
-Parts of processes (or sub-processes) may be omitted from the model for the following reasons:
+It is not always possible or desirable to fully specify the business logic of a process from a model.
+Parts of processes or sub-processes may be omitted from the CDM for the following reasons:

 * The sub-process is not needed to create a functional CDM output object.
 * The sub-process has already been defined and its implementation is widely adopted by the industry.